 This is the route, as with all Lordstones hikes I parked at Lordstones Country Park.
-This route takes you along the Cleveland Way, up the hill to the peak at Cringle Moor, then another peak at Cold Moor and onwards to the Wainstones.
+This route takes you east, along the Cleveland Way, up the hill to the peak at Cringle Moor, then another peak at Cold Moor and onwards to the Wainstones.
 Very hilly and passing through the Wainstones does involve a bit of scrambling over large rocks.
 After a lot of uphill and downhill I chose a nice, level path along the bottom of the hills for the return journey.

 The path changes from dirt to stone steps and gets quite steep.
 Here is the path looking back down from the top of the first peak.

-At the top of this peak is the Alec Falconer memorial seat.
+At the top of this peak is the Alec Falconer Memorial Seat.

 After a short rest to take in the views its time to head along the hilltops.
 This pic shows the second and, in the distance, the third peak.
 It also shows the lower path which is the route back.